hezarai/hezar/docs/tutorial/training/trainer.md

 ### Optional Parameters

 The Trainer's instantiation requires the trainer config, model and training dataset.
-Now lets explore optional inputs to the Trainer's `__init__` function.
+Now let's explore optional inputs to the Trainer's `__init__` function.

 - `eval_dataset`: The evaluation dataset to evaluate the model performance on it.